 Transitioning military technology efforts from the research and development phase to the procurement phase can sometimes be a challenge.
-Some military technology efforts fail to make the transition, falling into what observers sometimes refer to as the "valley of death" between research and development and procurement.
+Some military technology efforts fail to make the transition, falling into what observers sometimes refer to as the "valley of death" metaphorically located between the research and development phase and the procurement phase.
 A February 27, 2017, press report states that